elysium1499/DataVisualizationProject2025/src/index.md

 2. **Assess Airline Performance:** Compare different airlines based on their delay and cancellation rates, providing a benchmark for operational efficiency.

-3. **Evaluate Airport Efficiency:** Analyze airport-specific data to determine which airports experience higher rates of delays or cancellations, potentially highlighting infrastructural or logistical challenges.
+3. **Evaluate Airport Efficiency:** Analyze airport-specific data to determine which airports experience higher rates of delays or cancellations, potentially highlighting infrastructural or logistical challenges.

 4. **Understand Delay Causes:** Delve into the reasons behind flight delays, distinguishing between factors such as weather, carrier-related issues, and air traffic control constraints.